nihad-gurbanov/QR-Code-generator-deployed/README.md

 # QR Code Generator API Documentation

+## Live Demo

+You can try out the API live on [PythonAnywhere](https://nihadgurbanov.pythonanywhere.com/).

 ## Overview

 The QR Code Generator API allows users to generate QR codes dynamically by providing a URL and selecting a color for the QR code.